akhilam512/BashedPotatoes/README.md

 # BashedPotatoes  :fork_and_knife:

 A collection of useful, boring bash scripts I use on a regular basis.
+Instructions to use in [HowtoBash](/howtobash)

 ## bootable.sh